What Do I Need To Know About The Asbestos Exposure Issues At Armco Steel Job Sites?

 However, the steel plant in Dearborn is due to be torn down in the near future.

-Was Asbestos Used in Steel Mills?
+Was Asbestos Used In Steel Mills?

-- Safety gear:
+- Safety gear: Gloves, aprons, face masks, coats, leggings

-- Machine parts:
+- Machine parts: Clutches, valves, pumps, brake pads, gaskets

-- Construction and building materials:
+- Construction and building materials: Floor and ceiling tiles, refractory bricks, cement, liner boards

 Armco Steel workers worked in asbestos-containing garments with asbestos-containing machinery for decades.
 Most of the products above were produced by other companies, including: